 Once you can overcome those negative feelings, they will be able to fuel you to do what you need to do.

-Start maximising your time by making the time to do those important tasks, and then you will create a chance for you to take a well deserved rest.
+Start maximising your time by taking the time to do those important tasks, and then you will create a chance for you to take a well-deserved rest.